Understanding Global Hunger and Food Insecurity

 In a world that produces enough food for everyone, millions still face hunger and food insecurity.
 Understanding the root causes of the global food crisis is essential to finding effective solutions.

 Poverty: Poverty is a leading cause of food insecurity.
-Impoverished communities often lack access to resources, education and employment opportunities, making it difficult for them to secure enough food for their families.
+Many communities often lack access to resources, education and employment opportunities, making it difficult for them to secure enough food for their families.

-• The World Bank estimates that more than 648 million people live in extreme poverty, below the international poverty line of $2.15 per day.
+• The World Bank estimates that approximately 700 million people live in extreme poverty, below the international poverty line of $2.15 per day.
 Poverty limits people's ability to afford food and their access to education and healthcare, perpetuating the cycle of poverty and food insecurity.

-Climate Change: Climate change disrupts agriculture, reducing crop yields and impacting the availability and affordability of food.
+Climate Change: Climate change disrupts agriculture, reducing crop yields, limiting farmers’ ability to earn a stable income and impacting the availability and affordability of food.
 Extreme weather events, such as droughts and floods, exacerbate food insecurity.

-• The Food and Agriculture Organization of the United Nations states that "climate change poses a major and growing threat to global food security."
-Climate change also impacts the livelihoods of farmers and the health of vulnerable communities.
+• The Food and Agriculture Organization of the United Nations states that “climate change poses a major and growing threat to global food security.”
+Climate change also impacts the livelihoods of people who work across food systems and the health of vulnerable communities.

-Inequity: Unequal distribution of natural and economic resources can perpetuate hunger.
+Inequity: The unequal distribution of natural and economic resources can perpetuate hunger.
 Many communities lack access to nutritious food due to systemic inequities.

 • While some regions achieve surplus food production, others face chronic shortages.
-The Global Hunger Index reports that Africa and South Asia have the highest levels of hunger due to limited access to technology and infrastructure for efficient food distribution.
+The 2024 Global Hunger Index reports that the region of Africa south of the Sahara and the region of South Asia continue to experience the highest levels of hunger due to high undernourishment, child undernutrition, economic challenges and the impacts of natural disasters.

 Food Loss and Waste: Nearly 30 percent of all food produced is never eaten due to food loss and waste.
 This loss to the global food supply translates to 1.3 billion tons of food that could have potentially nourished those in need.